Leonids Tambijevs: Playing career

 Tambijevs has an extensive Latvian national ice hockey team career.
 He made his debut at the first official renewed national teams' game in 1992 and has played at every world championship, Olympic qualifier and Olympic Games for the Latvian team until 2007.
 On 13 April 2007 in a Latvian game against Finland, Tambijevs and Aleksandrs Semjonovs became the first two players to play 200 games for the Latvia national team.
 He has played the most games and scored the most points for the national team.

 Coaching career

-Tambijevs has previously coached Saryarka Karagandy.
-Currently, he is the head coach of the Admiral hockey club and assistant head coach of the Kazakhstan national team.
+Tambijevs has previously coached HK Riga, Latvia men's national junior ice hockey team, Saryarka Karagandy, Dinamo Saint Petersburg, Metallurg Novokuznetsk, Admiral Vladivostok.
+Currently, he is the head coach of the Dynamo Moscow.